 Why choose me?
 I have three decades of experience, a chameleon’s sense of local colour and context, and a firm grip on the English language.
 Short deadlines are often not a problem; if you’re in a pinch, please don’t hesitate to get in touch.

 Please take a moment, too, to look at my blog on grammar, syntax and style.
-It’s still pretty new, but I’ll be posting regularly, and building it up into a (free!) reference tool.
 Scroll down for the ‘Follow’ button.

-Say you’re a media professional, or you scout for new clients, or you have to write an online bio, or a sales pitch, or a job description/application, or some website content, or a tender, or whatever.
+Maybe you’re a media professional, or you scout for new clients, or you have to write an online bio, or a sales pitch, or a job description/application, or website content or a tender.
 If you produce poorly written text, it could be confusing or factually ambiguous.
-It could cost you credibility, clients, a contract, a promotion.
+It could cost you credibility, clients, customers, contracts.
 You do not want to look bad when you need to look good.

 This is where I can help.

-I like rescuing clients from word purgatory, and recently I decided I should spread the love.
+I like rescuing clients from word purgatory, and recently I decided to spread the love.
 So I’m sharing some tips on grammar, style, punctuation and syntax.
 I don’t cover every point in the rule book, but focus instead on issues that crop up frequently.
-I hope you’ll find it useful — but not so useful that you stop putting work my way . . .